 If you are looking for a great place to eat in Ottawa’s Byward Market you need to check The Claredon Tavern.
-Located in a beautiful historic building, the restaurant has warm and inviting dining space with wood panelled walls, marble tables and soft lighting.
+Located in a beautiful historic building, the restaurant has a warm and inviting dining space with wood-panelled walls, marble tables and soft lighting.

 The Claredon is open for lunch, dinner, and brunch on weekends and is the perfect spot to go enjoy some comfort food.
 Because the Claredon calls itself a tavern, I went in was rather low expectations for the quality of food but was left highly impressed.
 The menu is filled with tons of items that are perfect for sharing for lunch and dinner.

 For brunch my brunch group and I tried nearly everything on the menu with the highlights being the chorizo scotch egg served with mustard and pickles (it is also available for lunch and dinner), the avocado toast which is actually bright pink because the sourdough bread is topped with red beet hummus along with a sunny side egg and slices of avocado, and my personal favourite the red velvet waffles which are topped with a drizzle of cream cheese frosting, maple syrup and berries.